martyndavies/nexmo-sms-translator/README.md

 Wouldn’t it be great if the inbound messages were automatically translated into your language of choice, and the replies that you send back were translated into the recipients native tongue?
 Sure would.

-In this example we’re going to show you how to build out a simple solution that automatically translates inbound and outbound messages into different languages in real time.
+In this example we’re going to show you how to build out a solution that automatically translates inbound and outbound messages into different languages in real time.

-In addition to this basic outline code, we've created a more complete application that you can clone from [GitHub](https://github.com/martyndavies/transporter-support) and use further (see below).
-Although if you'd like the code for this tutorial, you can [get that right here](https://github.com/martyndavies/nxm-blog-demo).
+If you'd like the code used in this tutorial to follow along with, you can [get that right here](https://github.com/martyndavies/nxm-blog-demo).

 ![The final app](https://cl.ly/1A3l2E093B35/Screen%20Recording%202018-04-16%20at%2009.55%20am.gif)